rscode999/cnet/README.md

 - `loss_calculator.cpp`- contains the LossCalculator, which computes output losses and loss gradients for model optimization
 - `optimizer.cpp`- contains the Optimizer, for improving model weights given losses and a LossCalculator
 - `network.cpp`- contains the Network class, which contains all the other components

+For more details on what each method does, consult the [documentation](documentation.md).

 The top-level directory contains the Makefile and `main.cpp`, which contains functions for testing.